There's a lot to juggle when the kids are at home over the summer holidays.

 Have a check list or activity for the kids to complete so they don’t need to bother you while you’re doing your morning self care.

 Gratitude practice at the dinner table with the family each day.
 Everyone is asked in turn "What am I grateful for today?"
 Use your shower time to practice gratitude.
 Think "What am I grateful for today?"
 Choose 3 things and try to come up with new things each day to keep it fresh.

 Put a poster of affirmations up in a family room or the kitchen to say together each morning - I am Kind, I am Helpful, I can do hard things.
 I am loved.
 I am enough.

-So now you have some top tips, ideas for Me-Time and ideas for healthy habits you can try with the kids.
+So now you have some top tips and some ideas for self care you can try alone or with the kids.

 it's time to pick something and give it a try.

 Remember it may take some time to get used to doing this and for it to become automatic.
 And you may miss a day but don't let it put you off.